 St. John Paul II is the spiritual father of the Institute of the Incarnate Word.

 All Day (Saturday)

-Our charism is the evangelization of culture, that is, to permeate culture with the light of the Gospel.
-Our purpose is to make all cultures deeply rooted in the Gospel’s norms of life, namely, to make them wholly Christian, so that all what is truly human my be ruled by Jesus Christ.
-Consequently, we dedicate ourselves to concretely extend Christ’s presence in families, education, mass media and the scholarly, and in all other legitimate manifestation of man.
+Our charism is the evangelization of culture, that is, to 'transifugure' the culture with the light of the Gospel.
+This is to make all cultures deeply rooted in the Gospel’s norms of life by assuming their elements of truth and beauty, purifying them from all that is anti-human, making them wholly Christian, so that all what is truly human my be ruled by Jesus Christ.
+Thus we dedicate ourselves to concretely extend Christ’s presence in families, education, mass media and the scholarly, and in all other legitimate manifestation of man.

 Our spirituality is “anchored in the sacrosanct mystery of the Incarnation”, it derives from the same Word made flesh and from the Blessed Virgin Mary.
 Their lives are our rule of behavior.

-We want as well to have a serious spirituality, namely, not ruled by sensitivity but by faith.
-Hence we follow the greatest spiritual teachers, such as St. John of the Cross, St. Teresa of Avila, St. Thomas Aquinas and St. Louis Marie Grignion of Montfort.
+We want as well to have a serious spirituality, namely, not ruled by sensitivity but by faith. for this reason we follow the greatest spiritual teachers, such as St. John of the Cross, St. Teresa of Avila, St. Thomas Aquinas and St. Louis Marie Grignion of Montfort.